 Author Archive | Durham County Library

-Durham County Library will host the Impromptu Players for a performance at 7 p.m. on Tuesday, June 3, at the South Regional Library, 4505 S. Alston Rd.
+Durham County Library will host author Nicole Swiner for a discussion of her new book, How to Avoid the Superwoman Complex, at 6:30 p.m. on Thursday, June 18, at the South Regional Library, 4505 S. Alston Ave.

 Durham County Library locations will open at 2 p.m. on Saturday, June 13 instead of the normal opening time of 9:30 a.m. so patrons and staff can attend DCL’s Summer Reading Kickoff.
 This year’s kickoff will take place at Northgate Mall (1058 W. Club Blvd.) from 10 a.m. – 1 p.m.
 Everyone is invited to come […]

 I really struggled connecting with the author of the book.
 Then I realized that I just didn’t care for her “poetic” style; reminded me a bit of Ann Voskamp, which I didn’t care for.
 Putting the style of the book aside, I thought the content was really good.
 She shares about incredibly deep and personal […]

 I didn’t know a lot about this book on the outset of reading it.
 I knew it was about a young woman who decided to hike the Pacific Crest Trail after the death of her mother in order to “find herself”.
 I was taken a little off-guard at how Strayed was unashamed at most of […]

 I began reading this book to mark off another “classic” that I haven’t read.
 I found this to be a very typical Shakespeare — tragic, murderous, and people with highly questionable morals.
 Not to say I didn’t enjoy it, but it wasn’t a favorite.
 Find in Catalog